We Analyzed the Future Direction of Mizuho Financial Group Inc. (MFG), Here is What We Found

-Mizuho Financial Group Inc. (NYSE:MFG) went down by -5.00% from its latest closing price compared to the recent 1-year high of $3.21.
-The company’s stock price has collected 6.12% of gains in the last five trading sessions.
-Press Release reported on 11/01/21 that Mizuho Americas Hires Vikram Malhotra as Senior Analyst, Co-Head of US REITs Equity Research
+Mizuho Financial Group Inc. (NYSE:MFG) went up by 2.77% from its latest closing price compared to the recent 1-year high of $3.21.
+Press Release reported on 12/13/21 that PTC Appoints Michal Katz to Board of Directors

 Is It Worth Investing in Mizuho Financial Group Inc. (NYSE :MFG) Right Now?